How much does a septic tank cost?

 Average costs are around $6,500, including labor

 Replacing a septic tank usually costs anywhere from roughly $3,000 to $10,000, depending on the type of tank your home needs, the size of your house and the cost of installation.
-Because of these factors, septic tanks costs can vary widely, and a full septic system can cost much more than just replacing a tank.
+Because of these factors, septic tank costs can vary widely, and a full septic system can cost much more than just replacing a tank.

 Doing your homework is a good way to make sure you’re getting the right deal.
 With the right information, you’ll know what to expect and what fair prices for repairs and replacements look like when you start making calls and gathering quotes.